Create a map

 The Sync Map window opens with a message indicating that the compiled map and synced artwork will be saved with the Illustrator document.

 - Click OK.

 The Compilation window may close.
 You'll notice several messages that indicate the progress of the map syncing.
-After a few moments, the map synchronizes and the map is converted into an artwork layer, with the full range of Adobe Illustrator tools available to edit it.
+After a few moments, the map synchronizes and the map is converted into artwork layers, with the full range of Adobe Illustrator tools available to edit them.